James Lawson (activist): Later career

 Lawson moved to Los Angeles in 1974, where he was pastor of Holman United Methodist Church.
 He retired in 1999, but continued his civil rights work.
 While in Los Angeles, he was active in the labor movement, the American Civil Liberties Union, and movements for reproductive choice and gay rights.
 He served as chairman of the Laity United for Economic Justice.
 During this time, Lawson hosted Lawson Live, a weekly call-in radio show, where he discussed human- and social-rights issues.
-He has continued to train activists in nonviolence and supports immigrants' rights in the United States, the rights of Palestinians, and workers' rights to a living wage.
-In 2004, he received the Community of Christ International Peace Award.
+He continued to train activists in nonviolence and supports immigrants' rights in the United States, the rights of Palestinians, and workers' rights to a living wage.

 Lawson took part in a well-publicized three-day Freedom Ride commemorative program sponsored by Vanderbilt University's Office of Active Citizenship and Service in January 2007.
 The program included an educational bus tour to Montgomery and Birmingham, Alabama.
 Participants also included fellow Civil Rights activists Jim Zwerg, Diane Nash, Bernard Lafayette, C. T. Vivian and John Seigenthaler; journalists and approximately 180 students, faculty and administrators from Vanderbilt, Fisk, Tennessee State University and American Baptist College.

-He spearheaded California State University Northridge's (CSUN) Civil Discourse and Social Change initiative as a visiting faculty member for the academic year of 2010/11, where he continues to serve as a visiting scholar.
+He spearheaded California State University Northridge's (CSUN) Civil Discourse and Social Change initiative as a visiting faculty member for the academic year of 2010/11, where he continued to serve as a visiting scholar teaching a semester-long course on nonviolence until his death in 2024.
 The initiative built on CSUN's history of activism and diversity, while focusing on the current budget and policy battles surrounding education.
 Lawson helped bring perspective, knowledge, and strategic thinking to the campus.